drashland/website-v2/docs/drash/v2.x/2_tutorials/4_requests/6_handling_forms_and_file_uploads.md

 # Handling Forms and File Uploads

 Apologies!
-This page is still a work in progres.
+This page is still a work in progress.
+Feel free to hit us up on [Discord](https://discord.gg/RFsCSaHRWK) about when this page will be published!